Mental Health Block Grant (MHBG)

 What is FEP?

-FEP refers to someone experiencing psychosis for the first time.
+FEP refers to someone having psychosis for the first time.
 It can differ from person to person.
 Some common symptoms are:

 • Thoughts or beliefs that are unusual or bizarre